zakiso/SteamOS-Waydroid-Installer/README.md

    ./steamos-waydroid-installer.sh
    ```

-4. Script will automatically install Waydroid together with the custom config.
+5. Script will automatically install Waydroid together with the custom config.
+If you pre-downloaded images in step 3, they will be used automatically.
 Install will roughly take around 5mins depending on the internet connection speed.
-5. Once done exit the script and go back to Game Mode.
+6. Once done exit the script and go back to Game Mode.

 **Launching Waydroid**
 1. Go to Game Mode.